Softmod: Xbox 360

 All models of Xbox 360 can be softmodded.

-Softmodding an Xbox 360 allows users to run homebrew, load game backups (including original Xbox), bypass region checks, and change fan speeds.
+Softmodding an Xbox 360 allows loading Xbox 360/original Xbox game backups, bypass region checks, and change fan speeds.
 Some payloads can boot the Xbox 360 into a Linux distribution, although this is not permanent and the console will revert to the Xbox system software on reboot.

 Shortly after the release of the Xbox 360, ways were found to modify the firmware of the DVD drive of the console.
 This allows the system to play games from "backup" (non-original) game discs.
 This requires opening of the console but no additional hardware such as a modchip is permanently installed into the system.
 Microsoft responded by introducing console ban system.
 If the data stream from the DVD drive indicated signs of unauthorized use, Microsoft would permanently ban the console from using the Xbox Live service.
 The ban never expires and can only be fixed by purchasing another console.
 Other measures, such as introducing new hardware revisions to prevent modifications and checking/updating the drive firmware during dashboard updates, have been made too.

 In January 2007, a HV (hypervisor) exploit was patched with dashboard 2.0.4552.0, where it could be leveraged in some previous dashboards (2.0.4532.0 and 2.0.4548.0), which granted full control over the console.
 This was commonly chained with a modified version of the King Kong video game for the Xbox 360, made possible using an Xbox 360 with a modified DVD drive that was able to boot unofficial game copies.
 It was discovered the King Kong game contained poorly coded shaders which could be specially crafted to allow for arbitrary code execution.
 This became known as the infamous King Kong exploit.